josemarsilva/sqlserver-migrations/README.md

 ## 1. Introduction

-The **sqlserver-migrations** is a usefull tool to manage scripts of upgrade and downgrades on SQLServer databases.
+The **sqlserver-migrations** is a usefull tool to manage scripts of upgrade and downgrades on SQLServer databases in a **Continuous Deployment** environment.

 ### 2. Documentation